Robust Model-Based Optimization for Challenging Fitness Landscapes: Property-Prioritized Generative Variational Auto-Encoder

-where $\mu_{\theta}^i = Q_{\theta}(x_i)$ and $y_i$ are the latent space representation and property value of sample $x_i$, respectively.
-The probability of the encoded representation is $\Pr(\mu_{\theta}^i)\propto\exp(\frac{{-\mu_{\theta}^i}^{T}\mu_{\theta}^i}{2})$ which is compared to the vanilla VAE prior distribution $P(z):=N(0,I)$ over the latent space.
 Intuitively, if higher values of property $y$ are desired, then $y_j\le y_i$ results in sample $i$ getting mapped closer to the origin.
 This results in a higher probability of generating sample $i$ than sample $j$.
 The extent of prioritization between each pair of samples is controlled by the hyper-parameter $\tau$, often referred to as the temperature.
 The structural constraint is incorporated into the objective of a vanilla VAE as a relationship loss that should be minimized.
 This loss is defined as,